omegat-org/omegat/doc_src/Readme.md

 # Usage

 All the scripts require the language folder as argument.

-Examples:
+Note: Replace `ant` with `docgen` if you are using the `docgen` script.

 ## Building Instant Start only